-See also: Quadratic Equation, Completing Square, numbers
+See also: Quadratic Functions and Quadratic Equations, Completing Square, Quadratic Equation Factorisation, numbers

 Given a quadratic equation of the following form,